Artificial Cervical Disc Replacement in Boston, MA

 This procedure replaces a degenerative or damaged spinal disc with an implant designed to preserve motion in your neck.
 This procedure can relieve the pain of compressed nerves in the cervical spine.

-Spine doctor Frank Pedlow, MD has extensive experience performing safe and effective artificial cervical disc replacement.
+Spine doctor Frank Pedlow, MD has extensive experience performing safe and effective artificial cervical disc replacement surgery.
 If you’re in need of a cervical disc replacement in the Boston area, contact Dr. Pedlow today to schedule an appointment.
 Give our office a call at (617) 227-9300 or request an appointment through our secure online form.

 Removing the Disc